 Mary is Director and Company Secretary of the National Youth Council of Ireland, the representative body for voluntary youth organisations in Ireland.
 She is a member of the Steering Group on Active Citizenship, the National Youth Work Advisory Committee, the National Assessment Committee for the Young People’s Facilities and Services Fund and on the board of Pobal.
 Previously the Director of Children in Northern Ireland and Regional Manager with Oxfam Ireland.
 Also former Chairperson of the Northern Ireland NGO Forum, Joint Chairperson of the All Party Group on Children and Young People in the Northern Ireland Assembly and Company Secretary of Children in Northern Ireland.

 Austin is Director of Resources with Walk – an organisation which supports people who have intellectual disabilities to live self-determined lives within socially inclusive communities.
-Previously he was an Executive Officer in the Department of Finance and was Delivery Manager with EDS Technologies.
+Previously he was Delivery Manager with EDS Technologies.
 He is Treasurer of Kingswood Football Club.
 Previously he was Treasurer of the Irish Charities Tax Reform Group and a Board member with the Irish National Intellectual Database Committee.

 Paul is the Chief Executive Officer of Clann Credo, the social investment fund.
 He is also Chair of the Irish Charities Tax Research Group (ICTR).
 He previously worked as a public relations and industrial relations consultant with Gallagher & Kelly PR, heading up their Employee Relations Division.
 Before that he was an industrial relations negotiator and union organiser with SIPTU where he represented workers in all sectors of the economy, health services, local government, marine transport and civil aviation.
 He was the Chief Negotiator in the Civil Aviation sector from 1993 to 1998.
 He managed two EU trade union initiatives on training and financial participation.
 Paul has lectured regularly on employee relations at Trinity College.

-The Wheel's membership comprises of over 880 community, voluntary and charitable organisations, as well a number of academic bodies and for-profit organisations that are associated with the sector.
+The Wheel's membership comprises 1333 community, voluntary and charitable organisations, as well a number of academic bodies and for-profit organisations that are associated with the sector.